the-human-colossus-foundation/oca-spec/docs/specification/README.md

 #### What are Overlays?

 [Overlays](#overlays) are task-specific objects that provide cryptographically-bound layers of definitional or contextual metadata to a [Capture Base](#capture-base).
-Any actor interacting with a published [Capture Base](#capture-base) can use [Overlays](#overlays) to enrich meaning of the data, transform how inputted data and metadata are displayed to a viewer or guide an agent in applying a custom process to captured data.
+Any actor interacting with a published [Capture Base](#capture-base) can use [Overlays](#overlays) to enrich the meaning of the data, transform how inputted data and metadata are displayed to a viewer or guide an agent in applying a custom process to captured data.

 ## OCA object types